rasifr/spock/docs/functions/spock_repset_add_table.md

 ### ARGUMENTS
     set_name
-        The name of the existing replication set relation
+        The name of the existing replication set. relation
-        The name or OID of the table to be added to the set sync_data
+        The name or OID of the table to be added to the set. sync_data
         If true, the table data is synchronized on all subscribers which are subscribed to given replication set; the default is false. columns
         A list of columns to replicate.
-Normally when all columns should be replicated, this will be set to NULL which is the default row_filter
+Normally when all columns should be replicated, this will be set to NULL (the default). row_filter
         A row filtering expression; the default is NULL (no filtering).